 Andres holds an MFA in Interdisciplinary Arts from Goddard College, where he wrote his first full-length play, Monks, and his first episodic pilot, Pyramids.
 He thanks his partner, Aubree, for holding it down while dad plays director.

-Elizabeth is a senior graduating with a degree in Theatrical Design and Technology Major as well as Arts Administration.
-She is thrilled to design her first Elon show and cannot wait for audiences to see this story come to life.
-She would like to thank the cast, crew, and production team for making this first show experience so influential.
-She is extremely grateful to be a part of this show and finally enjoy live theatre again.
+Elizabeth is a senior graduating with a degree in Theatrical Design and Technology Major and Arts Administration.
+She couldn't think of a more fun show to end her Elon career with.
+She would like to thank the cast, crew, and production team for making this such a positive experience.